 Impact analysis of alternative arrangements for allocating residential aged care places

-As part of the 2018-19 Budget More Choices for a Longer Life package, in principle support was provided to move from the current approach to allocating residential aged care places, through the Aged Care Approvals Round (ACAR), to alternative arrangements that encourage greater consumer choice.
+As part of the 2018-19 Budget More Choices for a Longer Life package, in-principle support was provided to move from the current approach of allocating residential aged care places, through the Aged Care Approvals Round (ACAR), to alternative arrangements that encourage greater consumer choice.
 The Budget measure responds to recommendations in the Legislated Review of Aged Care 2017 (Tune Review).
 The Tune Review made three recommendations in this area:

 - Recommendation 3: Discontinue the ACAR for residential care places, instead assign places directly to consumers within the residential care cap, with changes to take effect two years after announcement.

 - Recommendation 4: Announcement on ACAR discontinuation be accompanied by appropriate provisions to ensure continuing supply of residential care services in areas with limited choice and competition.

 - Recommendation 8b: In discontinuing the ACAR for residential care, review how best to ensure adequate supply and equitable access to residential respite care.